Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 The current version provides APIs to trace remote calls and SQL database requests.
 The main purpose is to allow the user to add service level insight for modules currently not supported out-of-the-box by OneAgent.

+Besides APIs to trace transactions it offers an API to set custom request attributes.

 Additionally, it provides a method `passContext()` which may be used to pass transactional context through chains of callbacks for *modules that are not yet supported out-of-the-box* by OneAgent.

 Dynatrace supports many technologies out-of-the-box and this module needs to be used only in rare corner cases - so only use this module if transactions seem to be incomplete.